hiimbex/building-your-first-github-app/README.md

 OK, that's everything we need from the GitHub site!
 Let's start playing with code!

-## Updating our environment variables
+## Fill in your environment variables

 All the things necessary to run your GitHub App will live in a `.env` file, which is how nodejs handles environment variables.
 In your my-first-probot-app folder, you should see a file called `.env.example`.
 Let's go ahead and rename this file to `.env`.
 From there we need to add two important variables.